Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 The benefit: if you ever want to switch frameworks, your tracing data can be exported, storage is in your own hands, and the only thing you need to rewrite is the agent logic itself.

-Multi-agentHandoff available, subagents in developmentFull DAG supportMature role-based collaboration
+Multi-agentHandoff available, subagents in devMulti-agent sessions (beta)Agent orchestrationFull DAG supportMature role-based

 Which should you pick?

-• Need complex DAG workflows (e.g., branching logic, conditional loops, parallel execution): LangGraph.
-Its graph orchestration is more mature than the Agents SDK
+• Need complex DAG workflows (branching logic, conditional loops, parallel execution): LangGraph.
+Most mature graph orchestration

-• Non-engineer building agents (PMs, product people): CrewAI's role-based DSL is more intuitive and doesn't require deep understanding of async programming
+• Non-engineer building agents (PMs, product people): CrewAI's role-based DSL is the most intuitive

 Risk Disclosure